-VI.
-EXPECTED LEVEL ACHIEVEMENT
+7. EXPECTED LEVEL OF ACHIEVEMENT

-- 1. 75% of students will complete the PN nursing program curricula within 150% of program length once Nursing major courses are started. - 2.
-Graduates will pass the NCLEX on the first attempt.
-Need confirmation. - 3.
-Fifty (50%) percent of PN graduates will be employed as PNs within 12 months of licensure.
+- 80% of students will complete the PN Certificate nursing program curricula within 100% (three semesters) of program length once Nursing major courses are started. - 80% Graduates will pass the NCLEX on the first attempt. - 80% percent of PN graduates will be employed as PNs within 12 months of licensure.

-VII.
-ADMISSION CRITERIA
+8. ADMISSION CRITERIA

-- Hold a High School Diploma or a General Equivalency Diploma (GED). - All requirements for admission to Medgar Evers College (MEC) must be met - Completion of MEC/CUNY Skills Assessment Examinations (Reading, Writing, and Mathematics). - Maintain a "B-", or higher, in all Science courses. - Completion of College Core requirements - Minimum 2.7 cumulative Grade Point Average (GPA) required. - Satisfactory score on the National League for Nursing Pre- Admission Examination-PN (Verbal Ability, Mathematics, Science and Composite Score). - Science courses must be current (within 5 years) upon application to the clinical phase. - Any college courses attempted must have a letter grade (no INC) - Provide proof of personal insurance coverage in case of injury in clinical setting.
-Students may purchase group health coverage through Health Services Office (S-Building).
-Each clinical site requires health care coverage.
+- All requirements for admission to Medgar Evers College (MEC) must be met. - Maintain a "B-", or higher, in all Science courses. - Completion of College Core requirements. - Minimum 2.7 cumulative Grade Point Average (GPA) required. - Science courses must be current (within 5 years) upon application to the clinical phase. - Any college courses attempted must have a letter grade (no INC).

-VIII.
-TRANSFER CREDITS
+9. TRANSFER CREDITS

 - The Office of Admissions will review all transcripts and grant credits as appropriate. - Science credits older than five (5) years are unacceptable for entrance into the Nursing Program.
-B- in is required for all science courses. - To be eligible for admission into the nursing program, transfer students from other colleges

-- must be in good academic standing, not on academic probation, not academically or administratively dismissed and not barred from continuing enrollment in the nursing program at previously enrolled college (s). - Credit will not be given for nursing courses taken at other institutions.
+B- in is required for all science courses. - To be eligible for admission into the nursing program, transfer students from other colleges must be in good academic standing, not on academic probation, not academically or administratively dismissed and not barred from continuing enrollment in the nursing program at previously enrolled college(s). - Credit will not be given for nursing courses taken at other institutions.
 All nursing courses must be taken at MEC.

-IX.
-CRITERIA for the NURSING CLINICAL PHASE
+10. CRITERIA for the NURSING CLINICAL PHASE

-- Hold a High School Diploma or a General Equivalency Diploma (GED). - All requirements for admission to Medgar Evers College (MEC) must be met - Completion of MEC/CUNY Skills Assessment Examinations (Reading, Writing, and Mathematics). - Maintain a "B-", or higher, in all Science courses. - Completion of College Core requirements - Minimum 2.7 cumulative Grade Point Average (GPA) required. - Satisfactory score on the National League for Nursing Pre- Admission Examination-PN (Verbal ability Mathematics, Science and Composite Score). - Science courses must be current (within 5 years) upon application to the clinical phase. - Attend required Information session given by the nursing department. - Once accepted, students are required to attend clinical orientation. - Students are required to pay any additional fees related to program enrollment as determined by the Department. - A criminal background check and drug screen is required at the cost of the student. - Submit a current (within one year) physical examination and upload to Castle Branch (See attachment).
-Note: a current physical examination is required to be completed prior to the start of the semester. - Submit copy of active BCLS/CPR certification (American Heart Association) prior to the start of the semester, which must remain valid throughout the academic year and program. - All CUNY nursing departments require applicants for admission into nursing clinical to provide documentation in one of the following categories: - o U.S. Citizenship, - o Permanent Residency, - International student with F-1 Status, - Granted Asylum, Refugee Status, Temporary Protected Status, Withholding of Removal, or Deferred Action Status by the U.S. Government.
+- Students are required to pay any additional fees related to program enrollment as determined by the Department. - A criminal background check and drug screen is required at the cost of the student. - Submit a current (within one year) physical examination and upload to Castle Branch (See attachment). - Submit copy of active BCLS/CPR certification (American Heart Association) prior to the start of the semester, which must remain valid throughout the academic year.
+Each semester, students are expected to submit and maintain a valid, active CPR card throughout the program. - All CUNY nursing departments require applicants for admission into nursing clinical to provide documentation in one of the following categories: - U.S. Citizenship, - Permanent Residency, - o International student with F-1 Status, - Granted Asylum, Refugee Status, Temporary Protected Status, Withholding of Removal, or Deferred Action Status by the U.S. Government.